 INDICATIONS AND USAGE

-Cystadane is a methylating agent indicated for the treatment of homocystinuria to decrease elevated homocysteine blood levels.
+Cystadane is a methylating agent indicated in pediatric and adult patients for the treatment of homocystinuria to decrease elevated homocysteine blood concentrations.
 Included within the category of homocystinuria are:

 - Cystathionine beta-synthase (CBS) deficiency

 - Hypermethioninemia in Patients with CBS Deficiency: CYSTADANE may worsen elevated plasma methionine concentrations and cerebral edema has been reported.
 Monitor plasma methionine concentrations in patients with CBS deficiency.
 Keep plasma methionine concentrations below 1,000 micromol/L through dietary modification and, if necessary, a reduction of CYSTADANE dosage.

 - Most common adverse reactions (> 2%) are: nausea and gastrointestinal distress, based on physician survey.

 - To report SUSPECTED ADVERSE REACTIONS, contact Recordati Rare Diseases Inc. at 1-888-575-8344, or FDA at 1‑800-FDA-1088 or www.fda.gov/medwatch.